Introduction

 - Donate or Sell Usable Parts

-- Many organizations can benefit from a working grill, helping to minimize waste.
+- Many organizations appreciate a working grill, which helps reduce waste.

 - Check Local Regulations

-- Regions have specific guidelines for disposing of large items like grills.
+- Different regions have specific rules for disposing of large items like grills.

-- Consult your local waste management service for advice on how to dispose of your grill properly.
+- Consult your local waste management service for guidance on how to dispose of your grill properly.

 Advanced Techniques for Disposal